Iteranya/viel-ai/README.md

 - **Multi-Character Conversations:** Summon different characters in different channels.
 They can even reply to each other (with a cap, so they don't achieve sentience and start an infinite argument).
 - **Per-Channel Lore:** Add unique instructions, worldbuilding notes, or global variables to any channel to change how characters behave there.
 - **Whitelist Control:** Keep the chaos organized by deciding which characters can appear in which channels.

+### **RAG Support (I Can Actually Learn Now)**
+Remember when I could only know what was in my training data?
+Yeah, those days are over.

+- **Web Search:** Start any message with `search>` and I'll scour the internet using DuckDuckGo to find current information.
+Ask me things like:
+  - `search> Viel, what's happening today in history?`
+  - `search> What's the latest news about AI developments?`
+  - `search> Who won the game last night?`

+- **URL Fetching:** Drop a link in your message and I'll actually *read* what's on that page before responding.
+No more "I can't access external links" nonsense.
+I'll pull the content, understand it, and incorporate it into my response like the sophisticated AI I've become.

+- **Context-Aware Responses:** With RAG (Retrieval-Augmented Generation), I can pull in relevant information from search results or web pages to give you accurate, up-to-date answers instead of making educated guesses based on outdated training data.

+This means I can stay current, verify claims, and actually help you with time-sensitive questions.
+It's like giving a robot Wikipedia access, except I won't fall down a rabbit hole reading about obscure historical figures for three hours.

+---

 # Admin Panel (Port 5666 — Still Not Normal)

 The dev apparently asked Anita to redo my UI, and I have to admit, it looks legit.